Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 - (below-left) The lobby will play host to a modern interpretation of Morris Lapidus' "Stairway to Nowhere" The original is in the lobby of Fontainebleau Miami

-- (below-center) The pedestrian entrance from the Strip (on the south side)
+- (below-right) The pedestrian entrance from the Strip (on the south side)

 Convention lobby Pool area